Quinidine: History

 The effects of cinchona bark (the botanical source from which quinidine is extracted) had been commented on long before the understanding of cardiac physiology arose.
 Jean-Baptiste de Sénac, in his 1749 work on the anatomy, function, and diseases of the heart, had this to say:

 "Long and rebellious palpitations have ceded to this febrifuge".

 "Of all the stomachic remedies, the one whose effects have appeared to me the most constant and the most prompt in many cases is quinquina [Peruvian bark] mixed with a little rhubarb."

 Sénac subsequently became physician to Louis XV of France, a counselor of the state, and superintendent of the mineral waters and medicinals in France.
-As a result of his influence, throughout the 19th century, quinine was used to augment digitalis therapy.
+As a result of his influence, throughout the 19th century, quinidine was used to augment digitalis therapy.
 It was described as das Opium des Herzens (the opium of the heart).

 However, the use of quinidine to treat arrhythmia really only came into its own because a physician listened to the astute observation of one of his patients.
 In 1912, Karel Frederik Wenckebach saw a man with atrial fibrillation.
 He was a Dutch merchant, used to good order in his affairs.
 He would like to have good order in his heart business, also, and asked, "why there were heart specialists if they could not abolish this very disagreeable phenomenon ... he knew himself how to get rid of his attacks.
 As I did not believe him, he promised to come back next morning with a regular pulse, and he did."

 The man had found by chance that when he took one gram of quinine during an attack, it reliably halted it in 25 minutes; otherwise it would last for two to 14 days.
 Wenckebach often tried quinine again, but he succeeded in only one other patient.

 He made passing mention of it in his book on cardiac arrhythmias published in 1914.
 Four years later, Walter von Frey of Berlin reported in a leading Viennese medical journal that quinidine was the most effective of the four principal cinchona alkaloids in controlling atrial arrhythmias.